Right to Disconnect

 The Fair Work Act provides some factors that may help to determine if refusing contact is unreasonable.
 These include:

-• The reason for the contact
+• The reason for the contact.

-• The method of contact and the level of disruption it causes (for example, an email is less than disruptive than an SMS or phone call).
+• The method of contact and the level of disruption it causes (for example, an email is less disruptive than an SMS or phone call).

 • Whether the employee is paid to be available, or is paid for additional hours worked.